1055 Canada Place - DP-2017-00678

-• up to 60 vendors to include: crafts, food, alcoholic and non-alcoholic beverages, and entertainment; and
+- up to 75 vendors to include: Crafts, food, alcoholic and non-alcoholic beverages, and entertainment; and

 Under the site’s existing CD-1 (363) zoning, the application is “conditional” so it may be permitted; however, it requires the decision of the Director of Planning.

 We welcome your written comments (letter or e-mail) on this development application.
-Comments should be received on, or before August 25, 2016, to be considered in the staff review.
+Comments should be received on, or before August 4, 2017, to be included in the staff review.
 However, comments will be considered up until the date of decision.

 Contact: Claudia Hicks, Project Coordinator, email@example.com, 604.871.6083